thumbnail image

 • TKPOA Harvesting Equipment

-The TKPOA Operates three Harvesters throughout the summer.
-Two harvesters continuously operate in the West Lagoon and one moves from Lake Tallac to the East Lagoon.
+The TKPOA Operates four Harvesters throughout the summer.
+Two Harvesters continuously operate in the West Lagoon and one moves from Lake Tallac to the East Lagoon.
 The TKPOA also operates skimming equipment such as the Weedoo Tiger Cat and Aqua Harvester along with skimmer boats to collect weed fragment throughout the Lagoons.

 Harvester 3